|

 net a low-priced, last-minute cruise deal, the last-minute airfare

 is more expensive.
+Top

 of Page

-Manage your money. – Know which money source is best
+Avoid the Fees Manage your money. – Know which money source is best

 for each situation.
 I didn’t understand this, and was dinged